mathischeap/phyem/web/source/tutorial/documentations.rst

     However, the bond graph class, as well as its interface to the PDE class, is not implemented yet.
     As a compromise, the current documentation illustrates a problem defining through the PDE class.

-    Since the bond graph class and its interface to the PDE class are key for the **LEGO**-like feature of *phyem*.
-Since they are missing, this feature is not realized for the time being.
+    The bond graph class and its interface to the
+    PDE class are key for the **LEGO**-like feature of *phyem*.
+Since they are missing now, this feature is not realized for the time being.

 Below we present documentations pf *phyem*.